[Date changed–posted 4/26/23 (last revised 11/30/22)

 d.
 The names of students taking a course pass-fail will not be made known to the instructor.

 e.
-Courses taken in the declared major or minor shall not be taken by pass-fail unless required by the department.
+Courses taken in the declared major or minor shall not be taken pass-fail unless required by the department.
 The department of the major or minor will decide whether courses taken under the pass-fail system before a student has declared a major or minor shall count toward satisfying the degree requirements.

 f.
 Pass-fail options for graduate students are determined by the Graduate School.